Take That Presents: The Circus Live

-Take That Present: The Circus Live was the seventh concert tour by British pop group, Take That.
+Take That Present: The Circus Live was the seventh concert tour by the English pop group, Take That.
 The tour promoted their fifth studio album, The Circus.
 The tour began on 5 June 2009 at the Stadium of Light in Sunderland and finished on 5 July 2009 at Wembley Stadium in London.
 The Circus Live was their biggest tour to date. and was seen by 1,014,000 people, making a profit of £40,560,000.
 The tour became the fastest selling in UK history, with the 600,000 for all original eight dates selling out in five hours.